-Inaugurated in 2015, the Museo Universidad de Navarra is a meeting place for art and artistic creation.
+Opened in 2015, the Museo Universidad de Navarra is a meeting place for art and artistic creation.

 The building, designed by Rafael Moneo, is located on the university campus itself and has 12,000 square metres of floor space on three floors.